 - Complete a portfolio assignment (due towards the end of the semester); and

-- Have their site supervisor/employer email the internship supervisor, Ruth Gregory, to verify their internship hours at the end of the semester.
+- Have their site supervisor/employer email the internship supervisor, Jill Shafer, to verify their internship hours at the end of the semester.

 More instructions on the required assignments are listed below.
 Specific due dates will be sent out the semester that the student registers for their internship.

 If a student is repeating the internship course and has already successfully gone through the peer review process and submitted their resume and portfolio then they only need to submit a revised resume at the midterm and a revised portfolio at the end of the semester.

 Just before the midterm of the semester students will complete a resume.
 Once all the drafts are in, each student will peer review a selection of their peers’ resumes.